These are the top 10 Mario games ranked

 2. Super Mario World (SNES 1990)

 These last two slots were brutal.
 Super Mario World is an epic experience for Mario fans, and to this day, it remains one of the best games to pick up and play on a Nintendo console.
 This direct sequel to Super Mario Bros.
-3 has the Mario Brother visiting Dinosaur Land for some well-deserved R&R. Of course, Bowser can't let that happen, and the brothers have to save Princess Peach, their new friend Yoshi, and all of his dino siblings.
+3 has the Mario Brothers visiting Dinosaur Land for some well-deserved R&R. Of course, Bowser can't let that happen, and the brothers have to save Princess Peach, their new friend Yoshi, and all of his dino siblings.

 Super Mario World is the best-selling game on the SNES, and it earned that title for a reason.
 This is the first game to feature fan-favorite character Yoshi, and the newest power-up: the cape.
 Much like the previous game, it featured an expansive overworld map, and players would enter different levels trying to overcome all the obstacles to reach the goal at the end.

 What makes this game one of the greatest of all time is simply the design.
 Super Mario World is so much fun.
 Regardless if you played it in the All-Stars collection, the original, or one of its many ports, the platforming is the perfect blend of challenging and fun.
 It has secret areas and levels to uncover, multiple ways to complete levels, and requires a fair amount of strategy to beat.
 The color palette and music are a perfect combination, and you are drawn into this amazing new world, even as you curse at it after dying a thousand times.
-While it just misses our top pick, Super Mario World and its sequel, Yoshi's Island are definitely two of the greatest SNES games ever.
+While it just misses our top pick, Super Mario World and its sequel, Yoshi's Island, are definitely two of the greatest SNES games ever.

 1. Super Mario Bros.
 3 (NES 1988)

 Every so often, near-perfection is released as a video game, and Super Mario Bros.
 3 fills that mold.
-Released as the NES's swan song — what a game to go out on! — it also provided the framework that Mario games still adhere to today; multiple worlds, crazy suits with special powers, and overworld maps, all in a grandiose way.
+Released as the NES' swan song — what a game to go out on! — it also provided the framework that Mario games still adhere to today: multiple worlds, crazy suits with special powers, and overworld maps.
+All in a grandiose way.

 All the world is a stage, and Super Mario Bros.
 3 is structured like a stage play.
 Bowser and the Koopalings have taken over the Mushroom World, turning the leaders of the seven kingdoms into animals.
 As players conquer their enemies through 2D platforming, they can retrieve stolen magic wands from the Koopalings and use them to restore the rulers to their former selves.